 TLS vs STARTTLS naming problem

-One significant complicating factor is that some email software incorrectly uses the term TLS when they should have used STARTTLS.
-Older versions of Thunderbird in particular used "TLS" to mean "enforce use of STARTTLS to upgrade the connection, and fail if STARTTLS is not supported" and "TLS, if available" to mean "use STARTTLS to upgrade the connection if the server advertises support for it, otherwise just use an insecure connection".
+One cause of confusion is that some email software incorrectly uses the term TLS when they should have used STARTTLS.
+Older versions of Thunderbird in particular used "TLS" to mean that STARTTLS should be used to upgrade the connection, and the connection should fail if STARTTLS is not supported.
+These versions also used the term "TLS, if available" to mean try to use STARTTLS to upgrade the connection if the server has support for it, otherwise use an insecure connection.

 SSL/TLS vs plaintext/STARTTLS port numbers

-To add security to some existing protocols (e.g. IMAP, POP, etc.), it was decided to just add SSL/TLS encryption as a layer underneath the existing protocol.
-However, to distinguish that software should talk the SSL/TLS encrypted version of the protocol rather than the plaintext one, a different port number was used for each protocol.
+To add security to some existing protocols (for example IMAP, POP, and others), it was decided to just add SSL/TLS encryption as a layer underneath the existing protocol.
+However, to distinguish that software should use the SSL/TLS encrypted version of the protocol (implicit TLS) rather than the plaintext one, a different port number was used for each protocol.
 So you have:

 - IMAP uses port